My husband and I are fortunate enough to be parents to three wild and wooly little girls.

 Kids are little sponges.
 The things you say, the way you treat their Mom, the way you talk about bodies.
 They take it all in.
 Be careful about what you say around them.
 Your relationship is helping her learn how to create a loving, caring relationship with a male.

-his is one of my favourite pieces of wisdom from my husband.
+This is one of my favourite pieces of wisdom from my husband about raising daughters.
 When he was asked “Don’t you want to try for a boy?” more than he could count, he shut it all down with that one, simple line.
 And it’s so true.
 My daughters love to go camping with him.
 They love running up and down the aisles of Home Depot.
 They play at the park in the dirt.
 They wrestle.
 They’ve gone to hockey games together.
 They think farting is the height of hilarity.
 At the same time, my husband has learned to love Disney movies and paint nails and make crafts adorned with glitter and sparkles.

 The Dad-and-daughter relationship you’re about to embark on is a special one.
 You’ve got a little sidekick to share everything with for the rest of your life.
 Can’t get much better than that!